zouge666/02806-group28.github.io/index.md

 - Germany struggled to match Mexico’s pace in the second half
 - German media later questioned the team’s **adaptation to summer heat**

-> *Supports the climate gossip—hot and humid days may erode performance.*
+> *Supports the climate gossip; hot and humid days may erode performance.*

 ---